SFC Sean Gittens

 Mission Accomplished on August 18, 2012

 The video monitoring system in their HFOT home gives Sharon relief that Sean is safe when she is not there.
 Having this peace of mind has enabled her to continue her education and career.
-In 2018, Sharon graduated from Helms College as the Salutatorian of her class and she is now pursuing an associate’s degree in culinary arts.
+In 2018, Sharon graduated from Helms College as the Salutatorian of her class, and she has since earned an associate’s degree in culinary arts.
 She plans on expanding her family-run business, Jamaica Way Café, into a bigger restaurant.
 “It feels really good to go back to school, it’s something I’ve always wanted to do.
 Thank you to everyone who contributed to our HFOT home and made it possible,” she says.

-Sharon says the entire family enjoys including Sean in their activities whenever possible, and continues to participate in the things together that he enjoyed before his injury.
+Sharon says the entire family enjoys including Sean in their activities whenever possible, and continues to participate in the things together that he enjoyed before his injury, including going to movies and restaurants.
 She is grateful to be living in a home adapted to Sean’s injuries.
 “Thank you for all that you do to support our men and women who risk their lives for our freedom.
 The assistance of receiving a specially adapted home from Homes For Our Troops eliminates many of our daily challenges and gives Sean the freedom to have access to his entire home…he is able to interact more with our family.”